 your pension fund, controlling your internet.
 A ditherer constantly holding

 referendums on this and that; even according to recent reports on if we should strike back should there be a nuclear attack.

 The whole lot of them are liars and lunatics, but what of the Conservative candidate in Erith & Thamesmead, Joe Robertson?
 I knew nothing off him.
 But I do now.

-He is a deeply unpleasant individual whose primary instinct is to attempt to embarrass the opposition on a personal basis.
+He must be the sort of unpleasant individual whose primary instinct is to attempt to embarrass the opposition on a personal basis.
 He has published an open letter to Abena Oppong-Asare which serves no purpose other than to humiliate her if he can.
 What a dirty rotten scoundrel.

 Click the image to see the whole product of Robertson’s poisoned pen.

 We all know the Labour position on Brexit, it is totally unacceptable and they

 deserve the electoral bloody nose that they will hopefully get in just over two weeks time.

 As a new and hopeful candidate Ms. Oppong-Asare cannot reasonably do anything to